 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

 The WUR AP Information Set field contains one or more WUR AP Information subfields.
+Each WUR AP Information subfield identifies the WUR APs that transmit WUR Discovery frames on a particular WUR Discovery channel.
 The format of the WUR AP Information subfield is shown in Figure 9-751j (WUR AP Information subfield format).